UPPMAX/R-python-julia-matlab-HPC/docs/matlab/add-ons.rst

    - Give a general *theoretical* introduction to isolated environments
    - Show how to install own add-ons
-   - Show how to check for Matlab add-ons at UPPMAX
+   - Show how to check for MATLAB add-ons at UPPMAX

-- Before going into installing add-ons let's have a background to the Matlab environments and ecosystem!
+- Before going into installing add-ons let's have a background to the MATLAB environments and ecosystem!

-Matlab add-ons manager
+MATLAB Add-Ons manager
 ----------------------
+In the GUI, the Add-Ons manager can be selected from the menu at the top.
+The drop-down menu options allow users to:
+   - **Browse a library of Add-Ons to download.** Note that some Add-Ons require a separate license.
+   - **Manage Add-Ons already downloaded.**
+   - Package user-generated code as a Toolbox or App
+   - Get hardware-related support packages
+Here we will only focus on the first two options.

 Exercises